LISTEN TO THIS ARTICLE

 The Handoff Problem Is Actually a Protocol Problem

 Four major agent communication protocols have emerged in the past 18 months: Model Context Protocol (MCP), Agent2Agent (A2A), Agora, and Agent Network Protocol (ANP).
-A security analysis from researchers at George Mason and George Washington universities found that none of them adequately address authentication, authorization, or secure state transfer during agent-to-human handoffs.
+A security analysis from researchers at the University of New Brunswick and Mastercard found significant gaps in how these protocols handle authentication, authorization, and secure state transfer.

-Production isn't a trusted environment.
+The risk surface is real even without demonstrated exploits.
 Your support agents include third-party integrations, legacy systems wrapped in agentic interfaces, and contractors running their own instances.
-The handoff surface is massive.
+The protocols were not designed with adversarial multi-tenant environments in mind.

 What This Actually Changes